-Travel prices across the board soar phenomenally during the summer months.
+Travel prices across the board soar phenomenally during the Greek summer months.
 Between June and September, millions of tourists flock to Greece to marvel at its sun-bleached ruins and laze on the pristine beaches of its islands.

 During this time, the prices of flights, car rentals, hotels, and tours are at an all-time high.
 Even lesser-known islands like Paxos see hotel prices double from July to August then drop back down again in September.

 Do not underestimate precisely how much you can save by travelling out of season.
 It is also worth knowing that Greece’s warm Mediterranean climate means that weather conditions are very pleasant during the shoulder season.
 You may even prefer them!

 The temperatures during the summer months can often soar above 36°C. This can be almost unbearable for walking around, and even sitting outside on the beach for too long is unpleasant.
 No lobster tan for the off-peak travellers!